curbengh/curbengh.github.io/source/_posts/make-hexo-blog-smaller.md

 - Hexo
 ---

 Static site serves html, css, javascript and images.
-These files can be compressed to reduce bandwidth.
+These files can be compressed to reduce bandwidth and speed up the website.

 <!-- more -->